 I hate my body….I feel defeated…Why try to take care of myself?…I eat for comfort…I eat too much and don’t have the energy to go for a walk.

 Who has uttered these words before, then gotten caught up in the behaviors they spawn?
 Maybe the better question is who hasn’t?
-When we look at it this way, it’s easy to see how this type of thinking can form a major barrier to success at reaching our health and healthy weight loss goals.
+When we look at it this way, it’s easy to see how this type of thinking can form a major barrier to success.

 When a person who struggles with eating and weight feels bad about herself, she often turns to food as a source of comfort, or even punishment.
 She certainly doesn’t feel like taking a refreshing walk around the block or engaging in some other form of fun physical activity.